gaetansels/windows-server-nerdnest-lab-2/documentation.md

 These will also be made in the DC server; the AD database is needed for parts A and G because the domain controller is responsible for identity and access management.

-Let's begin by making global security groups :
+Let's begin by mapping out the Global Security groups we are going to make :

+Making global security groups :

 - select the domain -->